agads007-sys/dentists/MESSAGE.md

 - "øge jeres digitale synlighed"
 - "optimere jeres online tilstedeværelse"
 - long, polished marketing explanations
+- things like colons, dashes or things that scream AI message

 Do not become timid or apologetic.
 Avoid filler like "jeg ved selvfølgelig ikke, om I går op i det" or language that diminishes the importance of the idea.